Dave Roper – Chair

 Kelly is a lawyer and adviser in Policy and Government Relations at the University of Melbourne.
 She has formally worked as Director at the Centre for Policy Development and as senior adviser in the Federal Parliament to Senator Sarah Hanson-Young and former Leader of the Australian Greens, Senator Bob Brown.
 Kelly started her career at Victoria Legal Aid as a public defender and has also worked widely in the public sector (Victorian and Commonwealth).
 Kelly has qualifications from the University of Cambridge, Australian National University and the University of Melbourne.
 She founded and ran an independent theatre company in Melbourne for seven years, White Whale Theatre, with regular successful seasons in Melbourne and a three week tour to the Edinburgh Fringe Festival in 2004.

-Daniell loves puppets and has been making marketing material and puppeteering with Snuff Puppets since 1993.
+Daniell has been working with Snuff Puppets since 1993.
 His puppeteering has been seen by millions around the world, including at record-breaking performances at NYC’s Madison Square Garden and London’s O2 Arena.
-In 2014, Daniell spent a year puppeteering with DreamWorks How To Train Your Dragon Live Spectacular in Beijing.
-Currently (2018-19), Daniell is on leave from the board whilst undertaking a year long tour of Europe as an animatronics puppeteer with the BBC’s Walking With Dinosaurs – The Arena Spectacular.
-Daniell has also puppeteered with Sanctum Theatre, A Blanck Canvas, Balooga, The Creature Technology Company, Polyglot Theatre and Theatre of Hell.
+Daniell has puppeteered with the BBC’s Walking With Dinosaurs – The Arena Spectacular, DreamWorks How To Train Your Dragon Live Spectacular, Sanctum Theatre, A Blanck Canvas, Balooga, The Creature Technology Company, Polyglot Theatre and Theatre of Hell.

 Andy is the founder and CEO, Artistic Director, creator, writer, designer, director, puppet-maker, puppeteer and performer at Snuff Puppets.
 He began making giant puppets in 1988 with Splinters Inc, co-founding Snuff Puppets in 1992.
 Andy has showcased the Snuff Puppets repertoire of productions, workshops and collaborations to more than 30 countries in Africa, Asia, Europe, South America and at home in Oceania.